 The next step that you need to take is to carry out the process once more while connected to your VPN.
 Therefore, activate your Virtual Private Network (VPN), navigate to BrowserLeaks, and run the WebRTC Leak Test once more.
 If your virtual private network (VPN) is operating correctly, no one will be able to see your true IP address.

-It is obvious that making use of a secure and dependable VPN is an excellent approach to prevent WebRTC leaks, but if you want to be sure that you have the highest level of protection possible, you should disable WebRTC on your browser.
+It is obvious that making use of a secure and dependable VPN is an excellent approach to preventing WebRTC leaks, but if you want to be sure that you have the highest level of protection possible, you should disable WebRTC on your browser.

 Guide on how to disable WebRTC in Browser